The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Subgroups of G=F4

 Thus $L$ is unique up to conjugacy for all $p\neq 2$.

 \textbf{Determination of $H$ up to conjugacy}

+Fix some $L$, and suppose that $H$ contains $L$.
 First assume $p=7$.
-From the supplementary materials, we see that if we fix some $H$ containing $L$, then all other subgroups $J\cong H$ containing $L$ are related by $J=H^g$ for some $g\in C_\mbG(L)$.
+From the supplementary materials, we see that all other subgroups $J\cong H$ containing $L$ are related by $J=H^g$ for some $g\in C_\mbG(L)$.
 Since all $L$ are $\mbG$-conjugate, this implies that all $H$ are $\mbG$-conjugate as well.

-For $p\neq 2,3,7$, we first note that there are three sets of composition factors without trivials on both $M(F_4)$ and $L(F_4)$, and each of these yields a unique embedding into $\mbG$ by \cite[(6.10)]{cohenwales1997}.
-Notice that they are conjugate in $\mbG$ as well, since $N_\mbG(L)$ contains an element of order $3$ not in $LC_\mbG(L)$, which by conjugation must fuse the three classes of representations.
+For $p\neq 2,3,7$, we first note that, from \cite[Table 6.14]{litterickmemoir} we see there are three non-isomorphic, but $\Aut(H)$-conjugate, sets of composition factors for $H$ that have no fixed points on either $M(F_4)$ or $L(F_4)$, and each of these yields a unique embedding (up to conjugacy) into $\mbG$ by \cite[Theorem 6.10 and p.137]{cohenwales1997}.
+We claim that these three possible embeddings yield conjugate subgroups of $\mbG$ (they obviously yield conjugate subgroups of $\GL_{26}(k)$ because the representations are $\Aut(H)$-conjugate).

+The group $N_\mbG(L)$ acts by conjugation on the overgroups of $L$ isomorphic to $H$.
+We see from \cite[p.136]{cohenwales1997} that there is a subgroup $2^3\cdot \GL_3(2)$, which obviously contains a subgroup $L.3$ not contained in $LC_\mbG(L)$.
+An element of order $3$ in $L.3\setminus L$ permutes the three classes of elements of order $7$ in $L$, and it is these classes on which the three representations for $M(F_4){\downarrow_H}$ differ.
+Thus this element of order $3$ must permute the three classes of embeddings by conjugation, hence they are all $\mbG$-conjugate.
 Thus $H$ is unique up to $\mbG$-conjugacy.

 \textbf{Action of outer automorphisms}